-The Domain Name System (DNS) quietly powers the internet by converting domain names into IP addresses—but when it fails, services grind to a halt.
-In fact, studies show that roughly 13.5 % of DNS queries fail, and two-thirds of IPv6 (AAAA) queries fail, often due to infrastructure issues—not just typos or misconfiguration.
+The Domain Name System (DNS) quietly powers the internet by converting domain names into IP addresses.
+Studies show that roughly 13.5 % of DNS queries fail, and two-thirds of IPv6 (AAAA) queries fail, often due to infrastructure issues.
 Yet legacy monitoring tools often exclude DNS from their visibility stack, making it hard to catch propagation delays, misrouted queries, or abuse in real time as networks become more global and complex.

 This is where CubeAPM stands out.
 CubeAPM brings DNS monitoring into sharp clarity.
-You can pull DNS telemetry—such as resolution latency and error rates—into the same dashboards where you monitor app performance and infrastructure health, Since CubeAPM runs on your own infrastructure, DNS data stays local—resulting in 2×–4× faster analysis and 60%–80% lower cost, with full control over retention and compliance
+You can pull DNS telemetry—such as resolution latency and error rates—into the same dashboards where you monitor app performance and infrastructure health.

-In this guide, we’ll explore the top DNS monitoring tools in 2025, their features, pros and cons, and how they compare—so you can choose the best solution for your organization.
+In this guide, we’ll explore the top DNS monitoring tools, their features, pros and cons, and how they compare—so you can choose the best solution for your organization.

 - CubeAPM